0d117d56-3e35-4287-a67c-3a702b712e91

 If Wyden and Merkley enact a corporate income tax rate increase, they will have to explain why they just increased your utility bills

 If President Biden and Sens.
-Ron Wyden and Jeff Merkley hike the corporate income tax rate, Oregon households and businesses will get stuck with higher utility bills as the country tries to recover from the pandemic.
+Ron Wyden and Jeff Merkley hike the corporate income tax rate, Oregon households and businesses will get stuck with higher utility bills.

 Customers bear the cost of corporate income taxes imposed on utility companies.
 Corporate income tax cuts drive utility rates down, corporate income tax hikes drive utility rates up.